 A Dangerous Education

-With her husband wrapped up in his work and their daughter going through a stroppy phase, Stephanie (Louise Lombard - Hidalgo) is starting to feel ignored and unloved.
-So when the new kid in her class James (Alex Esola), starts to pay her attention she breaks rule number one by briefly getting involved with him.
+With her husband wrapped up in his work and their daughter going through a stroppy phase, Stephanie (Louise Lombard - Hidalgo) is feeling unloved and ignored.
+So when the new kid in her class, James (Alex Esola), starts to pay her attention she breaks rule number one by briefly getting involved with him.
 But Stephanie finds herself with a lot more on her hands than she expected when she discovers that James is stalking her and her family whilst becoming obsessive and possessive around her.
 It forces her to take matters in to her own hands and teach him a lesson before things get too out of hand.

-Louise Lombard as Stephanie looks hot when she runs, she looks hot when she swims and also looks hot in sexy lingerie or when standing on the beach with the sun glistening in her blonde hair.
+Louise Lombard as Stephanie looks hot when she runs, she looks hot when she swims and also looks hot in sexy lingerie or when standing on the beach with the sun glistening off of her blonde hair.
 I could go on because Louise Lombard's looks are one of the more memorable aspects of "Dangerous Lessons", a made for TV movie which drags out the obsessed student storyline and does little with it.
-Oh it does serve up the character of Richard Berg, a teacher from England who sounds like he has come out of Downton Abbey as he is that over the top but less said about that character the better.
+Oh it does serve up the character of Richard Berg, a teacher from England who sounds like he has come out of Downton Abbey as he is that over the top, but the less said about that character the better.